bdanzer/react-customer-points/readme.md

 # Transaction Data Generation

-Running `npm run generate` will call this file `./src/api/generate.js` and you can specifiy the number of transactions with this function `generateTransactions`.
-That command will generate the transaction data in `./src/api/data/transactionData.json` to make playing with data easier.
+Running `npm run generate` will call this file `./src/api/generate.js` and you can specifiy the number of transactions with this function `generateTransactions`, the default is 200.
+That command will generate/scaffold the transaction data in `./src/api/data/transactionData.json` to make playing with data easier.

 # Components